+The customer must cease using the snowmobile upon the appearance of an anomaly.
 The customer must notify a servicing BRP distributor/dealer within two (2) days of the appearance of a defect, and provide it with reasonable access to the product and reasonable opportunity to repair it.
 The customer must also present to the authorized BRP distributor/dealer, proof of purchase of the product and must sign the repair/work order prior to starting the repair in order to validate the warranty repair.
 All parts replaced under this limited warranty become the property of BRP.

-Note that the notification period is subject to the applicable national or local legislation in your country.
+Note that the notification period is subject to the applicable national or local legislation in customer's country.

-WHAT BRP WILL DO
+7) WHAT BRP WILL DO

-BRP's obligations under this warranty are limited to, at its sole discretion, repairing parts found defective under normal use, maintenance and service, or replacing such parts with new genuine Ski-Doo parts without charge for parts and labor, at any authorized BRP distributor/dealer during the warranty coverage period.
+BRP's obligations under this warranty are limited to, at its sole discretion, repairing parts found defective under normal use, maintenance and service, or replacing such parts with new genuine Ski-Doo parts without charge for parts and labor, at any authorized BRP distributor/dealer during the warranty coverage period under the conditions described herein.
+BRP's responsibility is limited to making the required repairs or replacements of parts.
+No claim of breach of warranty shall be cause for cancellation or rescission of the sale of the snowmobile to the owner.